Mrrvm/os_lusiadas_2/content/index.md

 ## thought log

+**26/03/2025 -**
+Canto I is divided in Proposition, Invocation and Dedication.

 **14/03/2025 -**
 A few nice sentences I gathered.
 Identity (and national identity) as something that is formed through encounters rather than through a stable, self-contained essence.